WDI-SEA/interview-questions/readme.md

 ## Ruby/Rails
 * What are ruby gems?
+A ruby file designed to easily manage the installation.
 * What is the difference between a symbol and a string?
+A symbol cannot be changed vs strings which can be changed at any time.
 * What is the difference between a class method and an instance method?
+A class is a description of a thing.
+An instance is an actual thing.
 * What is the difference between local variables, instance variables, and class variables?
 * What is a range?
+Range is the all of the numbers between two numbers.
+You can also use these for letters.
 * In ruby, what does attr_accessor do?

 * What is the purpose of environment files under the config folder in Rails? (development, test, production)
 * What is the purpose of the application.rb file in Rails?
 * How can you define a constant?